eminadedic11/SVVT-project/README.md

 # SVVT-project
-Software Verification, Validation and Testing for Orea Bazaar
+Software Verification, Validation and Testing for Stradivarius